trillek-team/trillek-computer/CDA.md

 expose a 64 byte RAM were is defined the actual palette being used.
 When this command is called first time, or before doing a SET_PALETTE to 0, the default palette will be stored in this RAM.
-The palette is an array were each element is defined by a padding byte + 3 bytes , were the first byte is the padding byte, the second byte is the BLUE component , the third byte is the GREEN component and the fourth byte is the RED component.
+The palette is an array were each element is defined by a 3 color bytes + a padding byte, were the first byte the RED component, the second byte is the GREEN component, the third byte is the BLUE component and the fourth byte is the padding byte.
+In other words, is stores in little endian RGBX8 format.
-In other words, this is a shifted 24 bit value that represents a color in RGB8 format.
-This is : 0xRRGGBB00
+In hexadecimal is : 0x00BBGGRR

-The color palette in RGB8 format (Arne 16 color palette) :
+The color palette in Little-endian RGB8 format (Arne 16 color palette) :

- - 0   0x000000 Black
+ - 0   0x00000000 Black
- - 1   0xB2DCEF Light Blue
+ - 1   0x00EFDCB2 Light Blue
- - 2   0x31A2F2 Mid Blue
+ - 2   0x00F2A231 Mid Blue
- - 3   0x0000FF Blue
+ - 3   0x00FF0000 Blue
- - 4   0x1B2632 Dark Blue
+ - 4   0x0032261B Dark Blue
- - 5   0xA3CE27 Light Green
+ - 5   0x0027CEA3 Light Green
- - 6   0x44891A Green
+ - 6   0x001A8944 Green
- - 7   0x2F484E Swamp Green
+ - 7   0x004E482F Swamp Green
- - 8   0xF7E26B Yellow
+ - 8   0x006BE2F7 Yellow
- - 9   0xEB8931 Copper
+ - 9   0x003189EB Copper
- - 10  0xA46422 Brown
+ - 10  0x002264A4 Brown
- - 11  0x493C2B Dark Brown
+ - 11  0x002B3C49 Dark Brown
- - 12  0xE06F8B Pink
+ - 12  0x008B6FE0 Pink
- - 13  0xBE2633 Red
+ - 13  0x003326BE Red
- - 14  0x9D9D9D Gray
+ - 14  0x009D9D9D Gray
- - 15  0xFFFFFF White
+ - 15  0x00FFFFFF White

 ![Palette](./palette.png "Palette")